-In July 1869, 10 years prior to the invention of the light bulb, the mill in Halltown, WV became a fully operational paperboard mill.
-Beginning as Eyster and Son and later becoming known as Halltown Paper Board Co, the mill produced 6-tons of product from recycled-material per day.
-It holds a rich history and a long running contribution of employment in the area.
-Halltown Paperboard Mill is the oldest continuously operating industry in West Virginia and has never had a mass layoff in 150 years.
+In July 1869, 10 years before the invention of the light bulb, the mill in Halltown, WV became a fully operational paperboard mill.
+Beginning as Eyster and Son and later becoming known as Halltown Paper Board Co.
+The mill produced 6-tons of product from recycled-material per day.
+It holds a rich history and a long-running contribution to employment.
+Halltown Paperboard Mill is the oldest continuously operating industry in West Virginia.
+In 150 years, it has never had a mass layoff.

-The basic process of producing paper today is much the same as it was in 1869, but that doesn’t mean the production process is lacking in science or needed skills for output of a reliable and useful product.
-The mill workers are astute in their trade – mechanically inclined and solution oriented.
-Many have entered into the industry to spend their entire careers producing a quality paper product, teaching others the skills of the trade and leading teams through the process.
+The basic process of producing paper today is much the same as it was in 1869.
+Although, that doesn’t mean the production process is lacking in science or needed skills for the output of a reliable and useful product.
+The mill workers are astute in their trade – mechanically inclined and solution-oriented.
+Many have entered the paper industry to spend their entire careers producing a quality paper product, teaching others the skills of the trade and leading teams.

-Many people marvel at the long-standing tradition of paper making and continuous operation of the mill.
-The longevity of the mill has been attributed to the lineage of strong leaders and dedicated and experienced employees.
+Many people marvel at the long-standing tradition of papermaking and the continuous operation of the mill.
+The longevity of the mill has been attributed to the history of strong leaders and dedicated and experienced employees.
 Through the years the Halltown Mill leadership has successfully focused much of their attention on refining energy consumption and efficiency, assuring waste material was available for recycling, reinvesting profits back into the mill for upgrading equipment, and keeping a strategic perspective on the highs and lows of the industry.

 Halltown Paperboard Mill Today:

 - Recycles 1.8 million gallons of water per day

 - Recently converted from coal-powered to natural gas

 - Produces 120 tons of paperboard per day